Frank Lévy: Professional career

 Lévy has been in great demand for lectures and master-classes throughout the United States, Canada, Europe, and the Far East.
 He has performed or contributed at Florida International University, the University of Utah for the Gina Bachauer International Piano Foundation, University of Miami, Bishop's University in Canada, Barry University and at the Geneva and Bern Conservatories.
 He frequently adjudicates in international piano competitions.

-Among his most well-known students are pianists Kwan Yi, Terence Yung, and organist Felix Hell.
+Among his most well-known students are pianists Kwan Yi, Ryan Sheng, Terence Yung, pianist and conductor Yoonjee Kim, and organist Felix Hell.